vzeizer/Udacity_MLEng_Azure_Project2/README.md

 # Operationalizing Machine Learning:

-*TODO:* Write an overview to your project.

 In this project, the Bank Marketing Data set [from here](https://archive.ics.uci.edu/ml/datasets/bank+marketing) will be used.
 Azure will be used to configure a cloud-based machine learning model, deploying it and consuming it.
 A pipeline was created, published and consumed.
-Finally, a screencast showing all the steps is provided below.
+Finally, a link of a screencast showing all the steps is provided below.

 Basically, the following steps are going to be done: